Chief of Ordnance of the United States Army

-The Chief of Ordnance of the United States Army is a general officer who is responsible for the Army Ordnance Corps and serves as the Commandant of the U.S. Army Ordnance School at Fort Lee, Virginia.
+The Chief of Ordnance of the United States Army is a general officer who is responsible for the Army Ordnance Corps and serves as the Commandant of the U.S. Army Ordnance School at Fort Lee.
 The Chief of Ordnance is primarily focused on the doctrine, training, and professional development of Ordnance officers and soldiers.
-The position was created simultaneously with the establishment of the Army Ordnance Department on May 14, 1812.
+The position was created simultaneously with the establishment of the United States Army Ordnance Department on May 14, 1812.

 History

 18th century

 The American Revolution established the general outlines of the future Ordnance Department.
 The Continental Congress' Board for War and Ordnance created the Commissary General for Military Stores to establish and operate ordnance facilities in an effort to alleviate the dependence on foreign arms and munitions.
 Colonel Benjamin Flower led the Commissary from his appointment in January 1775 until his death in May 1781.
-Ordnance facilities were established at Springfield, Massachusetts and Carlisle, Pennsylvania for the production of arms, powder, and shot.
+Ordnance facilities were established at Springfield Armory, Massachusetts and Carlisle Barracks, Pennsylvania for the production of arms, powder, and shot.
 After the war, the logistic elements were disbanded and the authority for procurement and provision of all things military was transferred to the Office of the Purveyor of Public Supplies located within the Treasury Department.